-The contents of the status register can be appended to each conversion on the AD7175-2.
+The contents of the status register can be appended to each conversion on the AD7177-2.
 This function is useful if several channels are enabled.
 Each time a conversion is output, the contents of the status register are appended.
 The two LSBs of the status register indicate to which channel the conversion corresponds.
 In addition, the user can determine if any errors are being flagged by the error bits.
+If 32-bit data conversions are enabled at the same time that the DATA_STAT bit is set, the ADC outputs 28 data bits and the four channel bits of the status register for each data read.